pimutils/vdirsyncer/docs/server_support.rst

   and ``end_date`` for :py:class:`vdirsyncer.storage.CaldavStorage` will have
   no or unpredicted consequences.

-- Versions of Radicale older than 0.9b1 don't support the necessary functionality for efficient querying for all items of a collection.
+- `Versions of Radicale older than 0.9b1 choke on RFC-conform queries for all items of a collection. <https://github.com/Kozea/Radicale/issues/143>`_.

-  Vdirsyncer's defaults are supposed to deal with this situation, but if you're using :py:class:`vdirsyncer.storage.CaldavStorage` and set ``item_types`` to an empty value (``item_types =``), these versions of Radicale will not work properly.
+  Vdirsyncer's default value ``'VTODO, VEVENT'`` for :py:class:`vdirsyncer.storage.CaldavStorage`'s ``item_types`` parameter will work fine with these versions, and so will all values, except for the empty one.

+  The empty value ``''`` will get vdirsyncer to send a single HTTP request to fetch all items, instead of one HTTP request for each possible item type.
+As the linked issue describes, old versions of Radicale expect a non-RFC-compliant format for such queries, one which vdirsyncer doesn't support.

 ownCloud
 ========